James Ferraro: Early life and the Skaters

 Ferraro was born in Rochester, New York, to Italian and African-American parents.
 He came from a musical background; his father was a musician, DJ, and record enthusiast, while his mother was a singer.
 He began making instrumentals in high school with the program MTV Music Generator (1999).
 When Ferraro was 18, he moved from New York to San Diego, California, where he met Spencer Clark.
 He explained that "we had this conversation and it ended with us collaborating on visual art and paintings and stuff together."

 When Ferraro was 20, he formed a drone noise music project with Clark called the Skaters.
 After a year of recording, they began touring around the country and issued releases from that year of recording.
 Physicalities Of The Sensibilities Of Ingrediential Stairways (2008), issued on Eclipse Records, was the last record released by the Skaters.
+The group and Ferraro's work from this period would later be referred to by writers as "post-noise psychedelia" or "post-noise".
+In 2010, music critic Simon Reynolds stated the Skaters had catalysed an "international post-noise network", a phrase which had been featured in writer David Keenan's 2009 article Childhood's End in issue 306 of the British music magazine The Wire where he coined the term hypnagogic pop.
+The article would reference the group and Ferraro's work.